lamassuiot/docs/docs/lamassu-compose.md

 8. Final notes:

     🚀 You are ready to go 🚀

-    Note the following things:
+    !!! note

-    -   Keycloak is your auth provider.
+        Keycloak is your auth provider.
 During the `install.sh` the service is provisioned with 2 users with different roles:
             ```
             Username: enroller
             Password: enroller
             Role: admin
             ```
             ```
             Username: operator
             Password: operator
             Role: operator
             ```
         You can change those credentials (or create new users) using keycloak's UI available at: `https://auth.<DOMAIN>`

 ### Manual deployment